 Learning grammar is one of the most difficult things for Korean language learners.
-On this blog we will try to help you learn Korean grammar in the quickest and easiest way possible.
-This blog will be helpful for those who are studying Korean language and want to improve their grammar skills.
+On this blog, we will try to help you learn Korean grammar in the quickest and easiest way possible.
+This blog will be helpful for those who are studying the Korean language and want to improve their grammar skills.

-Today we’ll see how to form sentences with grammar pattern “ Verb + (으)ㄹ 수 있다/없다 " with some example sentences.
+Today, we’ll see how to form sentences with the grammar pattern “Verb + (으)ㄹ 수 있다/없다,” along with some example sentences.

 How to conjugate " Verb + (으)ㄹ 수 있다/없다 " grammar pattern?